-After becoming familiar with times tables pupils then practice using this knowledge by recognising factors of numbers.
+After becoming familiar with times tables pupils then practise using this knowledge by recognising factors of numbers.
 There are well known and some less well known divisibility tests that are of some use in solving more complex number problems.

-Pupils need to know how to find the highest common factor (HCF) of two or more numbers either mentally or using a pen and paper strategy so that they can correctly manipulate fractions and algebraic ex
+Pupils need to know how to find the highest common factor (HCF) of two or more numbers either mentally or using a pen and paper strategy so that they can correctly manipulate fractions and algebraic expressions.

 A fraction is a part of a number.
 Fractions are either vulgar or decimal.
 Vulgar fractions can be proper, improper or mixed.
 Equivalent fractions have the same value.